 Client: Kajima / Taylor Woodrow Capital Developments / The Itochu Corporation

-The restored building won the Royal Fine Arts Commission Trust Building of the Year Award and The City Heritage Award in 2001.
+The building won the Royal Fine Arts Commission Trust Building of the Year Award and The City Heritage Award, following JRA’s refurbishment.